codechefmarc/localist_drupal/README.md

       selector: instances
 ```

 For dates coming from Localist, use simply `instances` for the selector and it will grab all future dates from the API.
-Currently, only future dates are supported.
+Currently, only future dates are supported our 364 days from the current date.
 In Drupal, the field the dates will go into must be a "Smart date range" field set to allow an unlimited amount of dates.
 This is to support all date instances of an event on one node.

 ## Group Migration Requirement

 For the group migration, the migration destination must to be set to the `localist_groups` taxonomy vocabulary.
-Additionally, the `group_id` must go into a field called `field_localist_group_id` as this is what is expected from the source parser plugin callback as noted above.
+Additionally, the `group_id` must go into a field called `field_localist_group_id` as this is what is expected from this module to sync groups correctly.

 `(migrations/localist_groups.yml)`
 ```yml